-Along with this guide you also get an Excel spreadsheet that will jumpstart your analysis (click here to download it).
+Along with this guide, when you subscribe to our newsletter, you also also get an Excel spreadsheet that will jumpstart your analysis.
 It does the following for you:

 - From each response (functional, dysfunctional and importance), calculates the discrete category, functional and dysfunctional scores;

 - Calculates each feature’s discrete and continuous Kano categorization;